Nursing Home Abuse & Neglect

 Physical abuse happens when someone causes bodily harm by hitting, pushing, or slapping.

 Emotional abuse or psychological abuse can include a caregiver saying hurtful words, yelling, threatening, or repeatedly ignoring the elder.
-Keeping the elder from seeing close friends and relatives is another common form of emotional abuse.

 Sexual abuse involves a caregiver forcing an elder to watch or be part of sexual acts without their explicit verbal consent.